The Homotopy Braces Formality Morphism: G-infinity -morphism and relation to D. Tamarkin's quantization

-Next let us turn to the construction of a $G_\infty$ structure on $\Dpoly$.
-We will actually consider only such structures which factor through $\Br$.
-Note that by cofibrancy of $G_\infty$ it is sufficient to construct a chain of quasi-isomorphisms
+Let us begin with the first step, i.~e., the construction of a $\Ger_\infty$ structure on the multidifferential operators.
+We will actually consider only such structures which factor through the braces operad $\Br$.
+Note that by cofibrancy of $\Ger_\infty$ it is sufficient to construct a chain of quasi-isomorphisms

 Then by lifting up to homotopy one can construct a quasi-isomorphism